skoskosko/todo-demo/Documentation/MidImplimentation.md

 I added docker containers for everything and published it to https://note-wall.com

 Before CI i should probably make atleast few react tests..

+4. is a few ......

+## 8. CI pipelines

+Changed my mind again.

+I implimented everything with github actions.

+## 9. AWS Cloudformation

+This will take some time to learn.
+But i will use this project to learn that too.